Background Image Header Background Image Header

 There’s an old African proverb that says, “If you want to go quickly, go alone.
 If you want to go far, go together.”
 I couldn’t agree more.
 Therefore, in order to encourage an alignment of interests, this letter is sent to all prospective investors before we engage in a deeper conversation.

 Our preference for inaction motivates us to swing hard when we see a pitch we like.
 This results in a relatively focused portfolio, which, as previously mentioned, may substantially deviate from our benchmark over short time frames.
 But these fluctuations are of little importance to the long-term investor.
-I ignore them, and ask you do the same.
+I ignore them, and I ask you to do the same.

 Christopher Tsai